symonkipkemei/Automating-Gopillar/ReadMe.md

 16. Garage
 17. Terrace

 ## Curating the best solutions

-The programme handpicks the best submission made per every project and records the spaces proposed by the designer.The assumption is that, this the best representation of the clients needs at that point and time.
+The algorithm handpicks the best submission made per project and records the spaces proposed by the designer.The assumption is that, this the best representation of the clients needs at that point and time.

 ## The predictable clients needs

-When a new client submits a design problem, the programme filters through :
+When a new client submits a design problem, the following information will be analyzed :
 1. The existing layout of the building
-2. The clients brief and documents spatial requirements by the client
+2. The clients brief

+A physical analysis of the above returns the client's spatial requirements .

 ## Feeding the Chief architect
 The client's spatial requirements documented above are then fed into the algorithm,